TimHsue/TJudger/README.md

 	RES.out // output detail
 	RES.ans // answer detail

-For detail, check ``test/test.cpp``.
+For details, check ``test/test.c``.

-##Status detail
+##Status details
 	System Error: Config is not correct
 	Judger Error: Judge system goes wrongly
-	Accept: Run successfully and get the correct output Wrong Answer: Run successfully but get the wrong output Dangerous System Call: The program is killed because of runing with dangerous system call Runing Error: The program is killed because of error like segmentfault Compie Error: Your program sourse cannot be compiled correctly Time Limit Exceed: The Time your program costs is too large Memory Limit Exceed: The memory your program costs is too large Output Limit Exceed: The output of your program is too large
+	Accepted: Run successfully and get the correct output Wrong Answer: Run successfully but get the wrong output Dangerous System Call: The program is killed because of runing with dangerous system call Runing Error: The program is killed because of error like segmentfault Compile Error: Your program sourse cannot be compiled correctly Time Limit Exceed: The Time your program costs is too large Memory Limit Exceed: The memory your program costs is too large Output Limit Exceed: The output of your program is too large